jorisroovers/gitlint/docs/user_defined_rules.md

         self.log.debug("SignedOffBy: This will be visible when running `gitlint --debug`")

         for line in commit.message.body:
-            if line.startswith("Signed-Off-By"):
+            if line.startswith("Signed-off-by"):
                 return

-        msg = "Body does not contain a 'Signed-Off-By' line" return [RuleViolation(self.id, msg, line_nr=1)]
+        msg = "Body does not contain a 'Signed-off-by' line" return [RuleViolation(self.id, msg, line_nr=1)]
 ```